CLMBRs/ultk/src/examples/indefinites/README.md

 - `meaning.py`: this file defines the meaning space (a `Universe` in ALTK terms) of the six flavors defined in `referents.csv` together with their prior
 - `grammar.py`: defines the Language of Thought grammar (an ALTK `Grammar`) for this domain, using basic propositional logic and the five semantic features identified in Haspelmath 1997.
 - `measures.py`: the measures of simplicity and informativity.
 These are basic wrappers around tools from ALTK, linking them to the indefinites grammar and universe.
-- `util.py`: utilities for reading and writing ALTK `Expression`s and `Language`s, as well as the natural language data
+- `util.py`: utilities for reading and writing ALTK `Expression`s and `Language`s, as well as the natural language data.

 ## Usage